erebe/vSMTP/README.md

 ## Filtering

-vSMTP enable you to create complex set of rules to filter your emails using the vsl programming language based on [Rhai](https://github.com/rhaiscript/rhai).
+vSMTP enable you to create complex set of rules to filter your emails using [Viridit's scripting language (vsl)](https://vsmtp.rs/reference/vSL/vsl.html) based on [Rhai](https://github.com/rhaiscript/rhai).
 You can:

 - inspect / modify the content of incoming emails.